ddnexus/irt/README.markdown

 and adds one test statement to your log.
 If you paste the log in the irt file, you will have it executed the next time you will run the file.

-Your tipical testing cycle with IRT is:
+Your typical testing cycle with IRT is:

 - write/change some code in your IDE
 - run it with irt and check some value from your code